-B.E.P.S.
-Action 4 evidences a view that internal manipulation of capital within a group between equity and debt is an evil that must be dealt with harshly.
-To the drafters, all internal debt is abusive if the amount of the debt is not tied to the third party borrowing of the group.
+BEPS Action 4 evidences a view that internal manipulation of capital within a group between equity and debt is an evil that must be dealt with harshly.
+To the drafters, all internal debt is abusive if the amount of the debt is not tied to the third-party borrowing of the group.
 Presumably, this approach is intended to prevent internal manipulation.
-However, as in other anti-abuse rules designed to prevent certain action, taxpayers have found relief by adjusting business models to put actual substance in places where none previously existed.
+However, as has happened when other anti-abuse rules have been introduced to prevent certain actions, taxpayers are likely to find relief by adjusting their business models to put actual substance in places where none previously existed.
 There is little doubt that the first action as contemplated in the Discussion Draft of Action 4 will beget a reaction by groups that is unexpected by the drafters.